jetsonhacks/bootFromExternalStorage/README.md

 Around 34GB of free space is needed on the host for these scripts and Jetson disk image files.

+## WARNING
+This process will reformat the external storage attached to the Jetson that you specify.
+The data on that drive will not be recoverable.

 Sequence on the host:
 1. `install_dependencies.sh` - Installs dependencies needed for running the flash scripts
 2. `get_jetson_files.sh` - Downloads the Jetson BSP and rootfs